 - Slavisa Jokanovic (free agent)

 FIFA 19 is out now.
 More worried with how your favourites play than what they look like?
-Then you need GR’s guide to the biggest upgraded FIFA 19 ratings.
+Then you need GR’s guide to the 10 players with the highest FIFA 19 ratings.